 The cysts may be immersed in water several times before hatching.
 Upon immersion in seawater, the bioconcave-shaped cysts hydrate, become spherical, and the embryo resumes its active metabolism.

 The cyst’s outer membrane cracks and the embryo emerges after a 20-hour interval.
 The embryo hangs underneath the empty shell and the development of the nauplius (larva) is completed.
 Afterwards, the hatching membrane ruptures, and a free-swimming nauplius is born.

 Studies show that prior to hydration, the cysts of Artemia salina are cup-shaped with a diameter of approximately 0.18 mm.
 Upon immersion in sea water, the cysts slightly increase in diameter to 0.19 mm and assume a spherical shape.
 Hatching begins with the splitting of the surface coat.
 The split runs along a straight line, approximately one-half the circumference of the cyst.

 Once completely emerged from the cyst, the nauplius begins a series of beating movements which rupture the hatching membrane, allowing the nauplius to swim free.

 Brine Shrimp Larval Stages

-The first larval stage is characterised by a distinct brownish-orange colour, a red nauplius eye in the head region and three pairs of appendages i.e. the first antennae (sensorial function), the second antennae (locomotory + filter-feeding function) and finally: the mandibles (food intake function).
+The first larval stage is characterized by a distinct brownish-orange color, a red nauplius eye in the head region, and three pairs of appendages i.e. the first antennae (sensorial function), the second antennae (locomotory + filter-feeding function), and finally: the mandibles (food intake function).
 The ventral side is covered by a large labrum (food intake).